AOEpeople/aoe_technology_radar/data/radar/2021-07-01/renovate.md

 - Java & Gradle
 - PHP & Composer

-At AOE, we use the [Renovate CLI tool](https://www.npmjs.com/package/renovate/) in the CI pipelines of a constantly growing number of projects.
+At DCX, we use the [Renovate CLI tool](https://www.npmjs.com/package/renovate/) in the CI pipelines of a constantly growing number of projects.